 FREEDOM TREE PARK

-Partners: Housing Authority of the City of Los Angeles (Lead), Michaels Development Co, From Lot to Spot
+Partners: The Michaels Organization (Lead), Housing Authority of the City of Los Angeles

 GREENING PUBLIC HOUSING

-Project Overview: Plant 200 large shade trees at three public housing sites: Gonzaque Village, Imperial Court, and Nickerson Gardens.
+Project Overview: Plant 200 large shade trees at three public housing sites: Gonzaque Village, Imperial Courts, and Nickerson Gardens.

 Partners: North East Trees (Lead), Housing Authority of the City of Los Angeles

-Project Overview: Planting 2,000 trees throughout Watts along streets, on school campuses, in parks and on residential properties.
+Project Overview: Plant 2,000 trees throughout Watts along streets, on school campuses, in parks and on residential properties.